389ds/389ds.github.io/docs/389ds/howto/howto-ssl.md

 ### Detailed step-by-step guide

-[This page](http://www.csse.uwa.edu.au/~ashley/fedora-ds/fedora-ds-26072006.html) is a graphically illustrated (screenshots) step-by-step guide to setting up your Fedora DS servers to use SSL.
+[This page](http://www.csse.uwa.edu.au/~ashley/fedora-ds/fedora-ds-26072006.html) is a graphically illustrated (screenshots) step-by-step guide to setting up your Fedora DS servers to use TLS/SSL.
 This guide also includes client configuration for many linux and unix systems, and even Mac.

 ### Basic Steps